-- The petitioner requests annexation, rezoning to R3A upon annexation, subdivision, and a conditional use for a Preliminary PUD in order to develop a mix of 138 single-family detached and 362 single-family attached on the subject property. - Staff is supportive of the proposed use and layout of the subject property.
+- The petitioner requests annexation, rezoning to R3A upon annexation, subdivision, and a conditional use for a Preliminary PUD in order to develop a mix of 155 single-family detached and 325 single-family attached on the subject property. - Staff is supportive of the proposed use and layout of the subject property and is in support of the revisions to the proposal given the reduction in the overall density.
 The proposed development is compatible with the surrounding area and includes amenities that exceed Code requirements.